Master the Art of Caulking: How to Smooth Caulk with Your Finger Like a Pro

 How do I remove old caulk before applying new caulk?

-Yes, use a caulk removal tool or a utility knife to carefully cut and scrape away the old caulk for a clean surface.
+To remove old caulk, use a caulk removal tool or a utility knife to carefully cut and scrape it away, ensuring a clean surface for the new application.

 What should I do if my caulk is not adhering properly?